trybick/slack-location-manager/README.md

 A command-line tool that sets your slack status for you depending on your location.
 Run the wizard to create a daily cron job, automating the process for the future.

-## Purpose
+# Purpose

 The team at [F1V](http://f1v.co/) works in different offices depending on the day.
 We let our team know who is at which office by setting our slack status (e.g. use the 'house' emoji when we're working from home).
-Once you install this script, this process will be automated by a daily cron job.
+Once you install this tool, this process will be automated by a daily cron job.

-This was created for an internal use at F1V.
-If you're not part of the team and want to use this, you will need to create a Slack app your workspace and get a token from it.
+If you're not part of our team and are considering using this, you can create a Slack app in your workspace and get a token from it.

-## Install
+# Install

 #### Globally install the package